Markets

 markets

-AppLovin rose after the adtech company reported top- and bottom-line results that modestly exceeded expectations, along with guidance for the current quarter that strikes a similar chord.
+AppLovin is rising in premarket trading, after the adtech company yesterday reported top- and bottom-line results that modestly exceeded expectations and posted guidance for the current quarter that struck a similar chord.

 • Revenue: $1.41 billion (compared to an analyst consensus estimate of $1.34 billion and guidance for $1.33 billion)